 Members of our parish council are able to visit the sick and elderly when a need arises.
 We can put them in touch with those whose role it is to help or look after them, wherever that is possible.

 Parish Stewards are responsibile for looking after the fabric of our village and take care of the smaller issues that arise from time to time.
 Larger projects are dealt with via a different process.
 We provide an immediate way of getting messages to the Parish Steward and provide you with feedback.

 The generosity of past residents of this parish gave a most excellent village hall for our community.
 Two parish councillors represent your views and wishes on the management committee to ensure that this asset of the village is run in a manner to enhance our environment for everyone's benefit.

-With such beautiful countryside in our parish and an extensive network of footpaths, tracks and bridleways, the council actively support their and maintenance and repair.
+With such beautiful countryside in our parish and an extensive network of footpaths and bridleways, the parish council actively support their maintenance and repair.
 We have specific duties for the upkeep of rights of way and will be pleased to hear of any concerns.

 We have the means to get local news in front of you in a variety of ways: the village website, direct emailing, and our periodical hand-delivered newsletter Compton Bassett Matters.
 Our primary and most responsive connection is through this website.